apparat/object/doc/object-url.md

 #### Object revision

-When an object gets modified and re-published, *apparat* saves a copy of the previous instance instead of simply overwriting it with the updated version.
-The latest instance will always be accessible under the canonical object URL, with the current version number being part of the object meta data.
-Previous versions may be explicitely retrieved by inserting a **version identifier** into the object URL (as a suffix of the object ID):
+When an object gets modified and re-published, *apparat* saves a copy of the previous instance instead of simply overwriting it with the updated revision.
+The latest instance will always be accessible under the canonical object URL, with the current revision number being part of the object system properties (this way, it's a very straightforward task to find out the number of revisions available).
+Previous revisions may be explicitly retrieved by appending a **revision number** into the object URL (as a suffix to the object ID, separated by a minus):

 ```
 https://apparat.tools/2015/10/01/36704.event/36704-1.md
-                         Identifier for version 1 ^^
+                        Identifier for revision 1 ^^
 ```

-*Apparat*'s versioning system is [explained in detail here](object-revisions.md).
+Also, an object may have **[draft status](object-states.md)**, which will also result in a different URL. *Apparat*'s revisioning system is [explained in detail here](object-revisions.md).

 ## Object resources